 Puri Is A Tourist-Friendly City

 Local transport is readily available, as is connectivity to other cities.
-Puri is the perfect place for a short or long trip.
+Puri is the perfect place for both a short or long trip.

 Best Time To Visit Puri